smkartik/PleC_DivL_Spatial/README.md

 >>initial_cond = get_init('divk_ovex')

-The space-time simulation will be plotted at then end.
+The space-time simulation will be plotted at the end.
 The complete simulation takes approximately 20 mins (2.8 Ghz intel core I5)

 ##############################################################################################################################